sea841107/QrData/README.md

-# scan QrCode to analytic data
+# scan QrCode to analyze data